 You have options after SOAP

-No matter which option you choose, continuing to move forward is the top priority.
+Continuing to move forward is the top priority, Landrum says.

-“We recommend that if you can’t match at all, you still be part of something that will allow you to enhance or develop your education, like another degree,” Landrum says.
+“We recommend that if you can’t match at all, you still be part of something that will allow you to enhance or develop your education, like another degree,” she notes.
 “But targeting one-year rotating internships out there is going to be the next best thing to residency.
 I encourage you to look at programs that fit your interests.”

 The most important thing to do as you continue on without a match is to maintain relationships with people you have auditioned with, interviewed with, or just met along the way, Peck says.
 Those who make the extra effort are generally rewarded for it, she says.